paramraghavan/sql/joins/README.md

 </pre>

 - Cartesian Products
-If two tables in a join query have no join condition, then Oracle Database returns their Cartesian product.
-Oracle combines each row of one table with each row of the other.
+If two tables in a join query have no join condition, then database returns their Cartesian product.
+It combines each row of one table with each row of the other.
 A Cartesian product always generates many rows and is rarely useful.
 For example, the Cartesian product of two tables, each with 100 rows, has 10,000 rows.
 Always include a join condition unless you specifically need a Cartesian product.
 If a query joins three or more tables and you do not specify a join condition for a specific pair, then the optimizer may choose a join order that avoids producing an intermediate Cartesian product.

 - Equijoins
 An equijoin is a join with a join condition containing an equality operator.
 An equijoin combines rows that have equivalent values for the specified columns.
 Depending on the internal algorithm the optimizer chooses to execute the join.

-**NOTE:** ANSI SQL92 - supports both RIGHT AND FULL OUTER JOIN, it is jsut that the SQLite has not implemneted these
+**NOTE:** ANSI SQL92 - supports both RIGHT AND FULL OUTER JOIN, it is just that the SQLite has not implemented these

 # Resources: